The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-WilliamJ2006/src/short-response.md

 ### Question 2
-The console.log would log 'Michael Jordan', because without using the spread operator,the reference of the objects memory is whats really being passed to the new variable, meaning modifying one will change the other.
+The console.log would log `Michael Jordan`, because without using the spread operator,the reference of the objects memory is whats really being passed to the new variable, meaning modifying one will change the other.

 ### Question 3